Cover Story

 Pantelic acknowledges the issues of rolling out NCA in mining, but says they are nothing compared with the risks associated with not doing it.

-“Nobody cared in the past because we didn't understand the emergency we are creating, but now we are living in a time where it is considered irresponsible if you don’t consider your impacts,” she says.
+“In the past, the awareness and focus were not on our impacts as we didn't fully understand the gravity and scale of environmental emergency we were creating, but now we are living in a time where it is considered socially and financially irresponsible if businesses ignore their impacts and dependencies on nature,” she says.

 What is more, most agree that sustainability reporting in the mining sector is set to increase.
 There is an expectation that these requirements will include nature-based accounting and reporting.
 For example, the Task Force for Nature Related Financial Disclosure is now pushing businesses to consider risks and impacts related to nature to be included in all planning and business activities.